• Skip to primary navigation

 garlic butter shrimp and pasta in a black handled pan.

-We love to enjoy shrimp scampi any time to dine at an Italian restaurant.
-It’s a simple dish made with a handful of flavorful ingredients that work wonderfully together.
+Shrimp scampi is simple dish, made with a handful of flavorful ingredients that work wonderfully together.
 It is usually made with shrimp, olive oil, butter, lots of fresh garlic, seasonings, white wine and lemon juice and then served with linguine.
+It's popular for all the right reasons.

-This homemade recipe takes all those flavors without wine and then tossed with cooked noodles to make a quick dinner on the table in a matter of minutes.
-So, you know this is going to be good.
+This homemade garlic butter shrimp pasta recipe, takes all those flavors but minus the wine, and then toss it with cooked noodles, to make a quick dinner on the table in a matter of minutes.

 Why this recipe works?